Showing posts with label jack daniels. Show all posts

 After the tour, we were given a glass of ice-cold lemonade.
 (Very good)

-We headed west to Winchester Tennessee where we stopped to take a few pictures.
+We headed west to Winchester, Tennessee, where we stopped to take a few pictures.

 Driving thru Winchester

-Oldham Theater in Winchester Tennessee
+Oldham Theater in Winchest, Tennessee

 2 miles NW on Old Limestone Road during a Skirmish August 5, 1862